OES Fencing Program

 - Season includes six tournaments and the state championship.

 - After school classes are offered during the school year, and camps are offered in the summer.

-- Sabre instruction is available through the Oregon Fencing Alliance at the Salle Olney Salon on the OES campus.
+- Sabre instruction is available through the Oregon Fencing Alliance on the OES campus.

 - Sabre instruction is also offered at PDX Fencing 2.2 miles from the OES campus.

 - Epee and foil instruction are offered by Northwest Fencing Center 2 miles from the OES campus.